mcornick/passwoid/README.md

-# pwm
+# powm

-pwm very simply generates reasonably secure passwords.
+powm very simply generates reasonably secure passwords.
 That's it; that's all it does.

 Passwords are chosen from the set of all upper-case letters except I and